What Is Online Trading?

 A limit order executes your order at a pre-set value of the stock or even at a better price; most times, limit orders don’t go through immediately.

 This gives you better control and makes it easier to prevent losses.
-Most stock markets with online trading platforms offer additional options for traders, too.
+Most platforms offer additional options for traders, too.

 Stop-Loss Order